Amazing Facebook Stats For Building A Facebook Strategy.

 12. Vertical videos generate the highest engagement rate.

-Between landscape, square and vertical formats, vertical wins out on the highest average engagement rate of 0.35%.
+Between landscape, square and vertical formats, vertical wins out with the highest average engagement rate of 0.35%.
 This being said, landscape videos are still the most popular format on the network, making up 52% of videos.
 Square videos make up 33%, and vertical videos 15%.
 Social media video marketing can assist multiple different goals and all the stages of the buyer’s journey.

-Facebook usage statistics: Facebook Strategy
+Facebook usage statistics: Facebook Stats

 While it’s good to know what the basic demographics are for Facebook users, it’s also necessary to note how they handle the platform.
 How often do they check Facebook, and what do they use to access it?
 Understanding both can help tailor your content type.